 Born in 1874 in San Francisco, George W. Gates was a pioneer resident of Burlingame.
 After arriving in Burlingame in 1895, Gates became the town’s first postmaster and third stationmaster, and lived with his family in the railroad station’s south wing.

-Gates commissioned the house now located at 1214 Donnelly in 1902-3 after resigning as stationmaster.
-Originally located on Burlingame Avenue as one of only three houses, Gates moved the house to its present location around 1917 to accommodate the growing central business district.
+Gates commissioned the house now located at 1214 Donnelly in 1901-2 after resigning as stationmaster.
+Originally located on Burlingame Avenue as one of only a handful of homes, Gates moved the house to its present location around 1917 to accommodate the growing central business district.